makerdao/community/governance/Communications/maker-relay-issue-1.md

 ![](./assets/maker-relay-hero-6-22.png)
 Hey, Maker community, welcome to the first edition of Maker Relay.
-This is your one-stop-shop for updates on the MakerDAO ecosystem written for a diverse band of stakeholders.

-We value your input!
-Leave a reply, post in the forum, [provide feedback](https://forms.gle/Z2QAgywU2Sesm7Vy6), or join us in the [Community-Development]([https://chat.makerdao.com/channel/community-development](https://chat.makerdao.com/channel/community-development)) channel to let us know what you want to see.
+Whether you hold Maker (MKR) or DAI, own a vault, or want to get more involved in MakerDAO governance, this is your one-stop-shop for updates on the MakerDAO ecosystem.

 # Stakeholders